-A recycle system usually has an adjustable split, which (but not always) "introduces an extra degree of freedom for control of the network flow".
-On the other hand, the requirement of self-consistency imposes limitations.
-As an example, consider the simple single-phase recycle example with a fixed feed and an adjustable split in Figure 7 (there is a pump or compressor in the recycle loop which is not shown).
+A recycle system has a flow split that usually introduces an extra degree of freedom for control of network flow and inventory.
+A simple recycle flow network with a given feed flow is considered in Figure 7 (there is a pump or compressor in the recycle loop which is not shown).
+The flow split introduces a degree of freedom, which means that we may fix one of the three remaining flows, and four alternative inventory control structures are shown.
 Figures 7(a) and 7(b) have consistent inventory control structures, because the outflows from units 1 and 2 depend on the inventory inside each unit.
-In both cases one flow in the recycle loop is fixed (flow controlled with an adjustable set point that may be used for other purposes than inventory control).
-Note that the inventory control in the recycle loop can be either in direction of flow (Figure 7(a)) or direction opposite to flow (Figure 7(b)), because the flow rate can be fixed at any location in the recycle loop.
+In both cases one flow in the recycle loop is set (flow controlled with an adjustable set point that may be used for other purposes than inventory control).
+Note that the inventory control in the recycle loop can be either in direction of flow (Figure 7(a)) or direction opposite to flow (Figure 7(b)), because the flow rate can be set at any location in the recycle loop.

 In Figure 7(c) the inventory loops for units 1 and 2 are paired opposite.
-This structure is not self-consistent because the inventory of unit 2 is not "self-regulated by its in- or outflows" and thus violates Rule 1.
-In addition, the inventory control of unit 2 requires that the other inventory loop is closed, and thus violates Definition 2.
+This structure is consistent (as the material balances are satisfied), but not self-consistent because the inventory of unit 2 is not "self-regulated by its in- or outflows" and thus violates Rule 1.

-Finally, Figure 7(d) is obviously not consistent since both the feed rate and the product rate are fixed.
+Finally, Figure 7(d) is obviously not consistent since both the feed rate and the product rate are given.
 In particular, the inflow and outflow to the dotted box do not depend on the inventory inside this part of the process, which violates Rule 1.